 In 1903 Harriette and Walter Biddulph moved to Birtley station, west of Springsure, where Harriette tended a large vegetable garden.
 She remained at Birtley following Walter's death in 1905 and the station was then managed on her behalf by her son, Francis (later Sir Francis after succeeding to the baronetcy of Biddulph).
 A cultured woman of proud and upright bearing, 'Old Lady Biddulph' remained active until her death at Birtley on 8 September 1940, just. weeks before her 101st birthday.
 Her interest in plants was maintained by Muriel Margaret Biddulph, wife of a grandson, who from 1956 to 1966 sent many more specimens from Mount Playfair to the Queensland Herbarium.

-Source: Judith McKay in Brilliant Careers, Queensland
+Source: extracted from: Judith McKay in Brilliant Careers, Queensland